unswmedicine/anzard/manual/_posts/0000-02-01-data-entry-form.md

 ![Start a new data entry form](/user_manual/assets/images/data_entry/start.png) *Fig 1.
 Starting a new data entry form*

-You will be asked to select the registration type, the year of registration and to enter the baby code.
+You will be asked to select the treatment data, the year of treatment and to enter the cycle ID.
 Once you have entered these click 'Save' to start the record.
-If you're unsure how to answer these questions please contact the ANZNN.
+If you're unsure how to answer these questions please contact the ANZARD.

 ![New data entry form](/user_manual/assets/images/data_entry/new.png) *Fig 2.
 Entering key information about the new data entry form*